Gamma conjecture I for flag varieties: Introduction

-Roughly speaking, these $D$-modules are families of vector bundles parametrized by $\hslash$ and the $T^{\vee}$-equivariant parameters $h$, and equipped with flat connections given by the quantum connection (in the $q$-direction) for $\GPd$ and the Gauss-Manin connection (in the $t$-direction) for the Rietsch mirror.
-The isomorphism $\Mir$ is accompanied by an isomorphism $\mirrormap$ which identifies $q$ and $t$.
+Roughly speaking, these $D$-modules are families of vector bundles parametrized by $\hslash$ and the $T^{\vee}$-equivariant parameters $h$, which are equipped with flat connections given by the quantum connection (in the $q$-direction) for $\GPd$ and the Gauss-Manin connection (in the $t$-direction) for the Rietsch mirror.
+The isomorphism $\Mir$ is accompanied by an isomorphism $\mirrormap$ that identifies $q$ with $t$.